bThink-BGU/BPjs/docs/source/BPjsTutorial/eventsets.rst

 After defining the event set for coffee orders, the "coffee supply" b-thread loops forever, waiting for coffee order events (line 7).
 After ten orders, when it's time to grind more coffee, it blocks coffee orders from happening, and requests a coffee grinding event (the ``bsync`` at lines 10-11).
 Until the coffee grinding event is selected, no coffee order can be selected.

+.. note:: Rather than counting how many coffees were made using some variable, the "coffee supply" b-thread loops for 10 times, waiting for coffee to be ordered.
+This is an example for the classic scenario style: X has to happen Y times, and then we do Z.

 Here's a sample output of this b-program:

 .. code:: bash